 - Differential Transmitter: When sensing units are introduced to multiple pressures as inputs, differential transmitters measure the differences between the various pressures.

-- Level: These transmitters are designed to measure the level of a liquid of solid within an enclosed space or vessel.
+- Types of Level Transmitter: These transmitters are designed to measure the level of a liquid of solid within an enclosed space or vessel.
 There are seven types of level transmitters, which include:

 - Point Level: These are designed to provide an output signal when a particular measurement level has been reached.
 The output signal can be an electrical signal to turn on a switch, or an audible alarm.